ckattner/date_holidays-reader/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/bluemarblepayroll/date_holidays-reader.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Before submitting a pull requests, please do the following:

+1. Update the README.md if changing or adding to the API.
+2. Add to or update unit tests.
+3. Ensure that all tests are passing.
+4. Ensure that rubocop does not find any issues.

 ## Code of Conduct

 Everyone interacting in the DateHolidays::Reader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/bluemarblepayroll/date_holidays-reader/blob/master/CODE_OF_CONDUCT.md).